ShewaleSnehal/US-Movies-and-TV-shows-Data-Analysis/README.md

 This project focuses on analyzing Movies and TV Shows data from major US streaming platforms such as Netflix, Prime Video, Hulu and Disney+.
 The main goal of this project is to understand viewer preferences, identify trending genres, compare platform-wise content availability and analyze IMDb ratings.

-The project was developed as an end-to-end Data Analytics project using Python for data cleaning, transformation, analysis, and visualization.
-Through this analysis, meaningful insights were generated about streaming trends, language preferences, and platform performance.
+The project was developed as an end-to-end Data Analytics project using Python for data cleaning, transformation, analysis and visualization.
+Through this analysis, meaningful insights were generated about streaming trends, language preferences and platform performance.

 ---